 - 1. To update Cabinet on work already undertaken in response to the climate emergency. - 2.
 To enable Cabinet to consider the development of a Public Services Board Climate Emergency Charter. - 3.
 To seek approval for Cabinet to undertake a Community Conversation on Climate Change. - 4.
 To seek approval for the timetable for the PSB Climate Emergency Charter and the Council's Climate Emergency Action Plan. - 5.
-To advise Corporate Performance and Resources Scrutiny Committee and Environment and Regeneration Scrutiny Committee members of the work being undertaken and to seek their input into this important area of work and to make members, Town and Community Councils and the Third Sector aware of this work and enable decisions to be taken in line with the Council's constitution at the current time- - 5.6. -To enable decisions to be taken during the Coronavirus pandemic.
+To advise Corporate Performance and Resources Scrutiny Committee and Environment and Regeneration Scrutiny Committee of the work being undertaken and to seek their input into this important area of work and to make members, Town and Community Councils and the Third Sector aware of this work.